oscartbeaumont/windows_mdm/README.md

 ## Help

 If you have questions about this project or the protocol in general, feel free to contact me [here](https://otbeaumont.me/contact) but please try and work it out yourself before contacting me.
 This is a working project (which is way more than what I had when I started) and this protocol requires heaps of trial and error to get anywhere so get used to it.

+You can also hire me for consulting or developing MDM solutions (in any reasonably standard programming language), just reach out.